ZoranZivanovicc/Screenployee/README.md

 # Execute tests
 To run tests there are junit runners, one is to execute all test (TestRunnerRegression) and to select specific test by annotations use TestRunner.
 Both runners can be found in: src\test\java\runners.
-After tests completion you can run report to see results: Screenployee\report\index.html
+After tests completion you can see report for results: Screenployee\report\index.html